epurdom/clusterExperiment/README.md

 biocLite("clusterExperiment")
 ```

-To install the most recent version on the development branch of bioconductor, follow the above instructions, with the development version of bioconductor (see  [here](https://www.bioconductor.org/developers/how-to/useDevel/) for instructions).
+To install the most recent version of the package available on the development branch of bioconductor, follow the above instructions, after downloading the development version of bioconductor (see  [here](https://www.bioconductor.org/developers/how-to/useDevel/) for instructions).

 ### Installation of Github Version:

 We generally try to keep the bioconductor *devel* version up-to-date with the *master* branch of this git repository.
-But since this can require installing R development version, it can be convenient to be able to get just the most recent version from github.
+But since this can require installing R and/or bioconductor development version, it can be convenient to be able to get just the most recent version from github.

 You can install the github version via